The Bible says in Psalms 11:1, “In the Lord

 wicked, but God also judges the believers.
 That is because God wants our lives

-they can be and everything they should be.
-That process includes judgment.
-That
+everything they can be and everything they should be.
+That process includes chastisement.

 The Bible says in Psalms 11:6-7, “Upon the wicked he shall rain

-upright.”
-These verses show the difference in God’s attitude toward
+These verses show the difference in God’s attitude toward the “wicked” as

-the “wicked” and opposed to the “righteous.”
-The wicked are headed to judgment:
+opposed to the “righteous.”
+The wicked are headed to judgment: God’s judgment.

-God’s judgment.
 The wicked have a terrible future: fire and brimstone.
-What a
+What a contrast to the

-contrast to the righteous.
-One word describes what the righteous will receive
+righteous.
+One word describes what the righteous will receive from God: love.

-from God: love.
 Which do you prefer, love or judgment?
-One of the good things
+One of the good things about God’s love

-name.
-The righteousness of Christ will be credited to your account, and the
+righteousness of Christ will be credited to your account, and the love of God

 ___________________________________________________